quickemu-project/quickemu/README.md

 # USB redirection

-Quickemu supports USB redirection via SPICE passthrough and host passthrough.
+Quickemu supports USB redirection via SPICE pass-through and host pass-through.

 ## SPICE redirection (recommended)

-Using SPICE for USB passthrough is easiest as it doesn't require any elevated permission, start Quickemu with `--display spice` and then select `Input` -> `Select USB Device for redirection` from the menu to chose which device(s) you want to attach to the guest.
+Using SPICE for USB pass-through is easiest as it doesn't require any elevated permission, start Quickemu with `--display spice` and then select `Input` -> `Select USB Device for redirection` from the menu to chose which device(s) you want to attach to the guest.